ThomasAUB/ucosm/README.md

   The traits are :

-    - Prio          : Simple priority handling, the higher priority is 1 and the lowest is 255.
+    - Prio          : Simple priority handling, the highest priority is 1 and the lowest is 255.
     - Status        : Contains the status of the task (Running, Started, Suspended, Locked).
     - StatusNotify  : Callback notification when a specified status has changed.
     - Delay         : Allows to delay the execution of a task.